BugAlertDotOrg/bugalert/content/pages/about.md

 Bug Alert has exactly one goal: early notification for serious flaws in software.
 This process is conducted entirely in the open, via our project on [GitHub](https://github.com/sullivanmatt/SpicyVulns).
 Contributions are not only encouraged; worldwide assistance is going to be required if this project is to succeed.

-## Contributing
-Pull requests are welcome and encouraged.